truenas/documentation/content/SCALE/SCALEUIReference/Credentials/KMIPSCALE.md

 ### KMIP Key Status
 The **KMIP Key Status** area of the **KMIP** screen lists ZFS/SED keys synced between a KMIP server and the TrueNAS database.
-**Sync Keys** syncs keys between the KMIP server and TrueNAS database.
-Activates when a KMIP key sync is pending.
+**Sync Keys** syncs keys issued by the KMIP server with the TrueNAS database.
+This button becomes active when a KMIP key sync is pending.

 **Clear Sync Keys** clears synced keys.
 Activates when a KMIP key sync is pending.